Online SafetyThe NSPCC Share Aware Campaign

 Briefing On Developments With The NSPCC Share Aware Campaign On On-Line Safety

-The Share Aware campaign was launched in January earlier this year by the NSPCC.
-The campaign encourages parents to speak to their children about online safety and gives them the knowledge and confidence to do this effectively.
+The NSPCC’s Share Aware campaign encourages parents to speak to their children about online safety and gives them the knowledge and confidence to do this effectively.

 In today’s fast moving digital world it can be difficult for parents to keep up to date on the latest sites, apps and games.
 We therefore launched an interactive parents’ guide, Net Aware, which explains what other parents and young people think about 60 of the most popular social apps and games, what’s the right age, and details on privacy and safety settings.
 You can access Net Aware on line at www.net-aware.org.uk